KeTchUP42/flash/docs/manual/project/ProjectHints.md

  ## Project information:

- * The project was developed on Linux Ubuntu 18.04.
+ * The project is designed to work in Linux operating systems.
  * The project was developed in CLion ide.